OfficialDarkzy/DRP-Core/README.md

 3. Edit The Config Accordiningly here is what it will look like http://prntscr.com/ns3p54 and http://prntscr.com/ns3pdf

-4. Import the Database Dump into your Database Tool of choice (I use HeidiSQL) to load all the tables required
+4. Import the relevant Database Dump into your Database Tool of choice (I use HeidiSQL) to load all the tables required

 5. Load The Server Up With XAMPP OR MAMP open for your local SQL server etc.